alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 assemble them up there,
 and then send the astronauts to board the finished product.
 Minimal cost and emissions would be required.
+It is about time that we have an alternative to the tired old rockets!

 ## 🪩  Mirror Roofs